jcere/Telemetry/README.md

 Because I like data.

-## The Plan ##
+## The Setup ##

-First, to collect the data using my Raspberry Pi and make it available on my network.
-Second, the data will be read by a telemetry service and stored using MS SQLServer, ASP.NET MVC/WebAPI, and Entity Framework.
-The third device in the chain will be a web API (using the service) that will provide querying and filtering capabilities and reply to requests providing the data as JSON.
-Finally, I will use a fairly simple web page as the front end (to provide pretty plots) using JavaScript and the D3.js library.
+I have created a data acquisition module using a Raspberry Pi writing to a SQLite database.
+The database is available on my home network and is connected to a telemetry service built using ASP.NET MVC/WebAPI, and Entity Framework.
+To view my data I have also built a simple web page using the default ASP views combined with a JavaScript library called Chart.Js.

-That's the plan anyway.

-## In Progress ##

-Some experimenting with manipulating the GPIO pins on RPi A simple web page for displaying data
-A service created with the ASP.NET WebAPI scaffolding Several blog posts that I will (try) to continually update as I go (iterative blogging, is that a thing?)